BuildFarBox/FarBox-Doc/docs/2 Template & API/0 template syntax.markdown

 `macro` is a concept in Jinja2, `mixin` is a concept in Jade,  and in FarBox API they are equal.

-`macro` means to define a cuntion, then it can be called in your template.
-If you need to cache the reuslt computed by the function, the name of function should start with `cache_`.
+`macro` means to define a function, then it can be called in your template.
+If you need to cache the result computed by the function, the name of function should start with `cache_`.

 Jinja2 is a template frame wrote in Python, so the definition of `macro` is close to the way in Python.